RebootJeff/rebootjeff.github.io/source/_posts/2014-05-11-hackr-diary-weeks-11-12-and-beyond.markdown

 The author of the mucho famous book, *[Cracking the Coding Interview](http://www.crackingthecodinginterview.com/)*, gave a talk at Hack Reactor in January.
 She gave a ton of great advice.
 I will regurgitate much of it in a future blog post.
 For now, I just want to share the most interesting tidbit.

 Gayle mentioned that you will suck at surmising your own interview success.
-Apparently surveys have been conducted, and they found no correlation between how well a candidate thinks they did versus how the candidate's interviewer thinks they did.
-You may think you aced an interview, but you actually bombed it.
-You may think you failed, but you actually did better than all the other candidates.
+Apparently, surveys have been conducted, and they reveal zero correlation between how well a candidate thinks they did versus how the candidate's interviewer thinks they did.
+You may think you aced an interview, but you actually said something that's a deal-breaker.
+Or you may think you bombed, but you actually did better than all the other candidates.

 ## Hiring Day